 Subway signs showed up a few months ago as a fun project and use a lot of fonts.
 You all know fonts are on of my favorite things so this project was a natural.
 You can also create a Messy Canvas using the same technique, but with a few more steps.
-I will post a messy canvas tutorial soon.
+Instructions for The Messy Canvas project are here.

 Instead of giving you a design, I am going to walk you through the steps of creating your own subway signs.
 They are a very personal project and I want you to be able to make it special to you or the person you are giving it to.